achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 As far as the timelines are concerned, do not sweat it.
 Hap and Leonard were very active in the late 80s but the latest novel, Rusty Puppy (2017), is set in the 2010s.

 ![collins-pine](https://when-release.com/.u/.d/1460751590.jpg)
+## Hap and Leonard as a team
+Hap and Leonard are amateur investigators andtypically find themselvces doing legwork.
+Where they lack the classic sleuth skills, they get by with a little luck, intuition, and knowledge of the locals and location.

+They are also noty overly ambitious; some see that as lazy.
+OK, maybe they are a bit lazy but, when these guys get going, they do not sit back.
+Hap and Leonard also exemplify a great friendship that crosses lines of race, sexual orientation, and politics.
+They are very different people but they are brothers and do anything for one another.

 ## Character spotlights

 *   [Hap Collins](#hap-collins)
 *   [Leonard Pine](#leonard-pine)
 *   [Brett Sawyer](#brett-sawyer)